Shelly Creek Fish Habitat Restoration - Phase III

 Laura Terry, Community Advisor for Department of Fisheries and Oceans: supported project and submitted "Notification for Changes in a Stream".

-MVIHES Volunteers Carl Rathburn, Shelley Goertzen, Dick Dobler, Rick Walz, Randy Walz, and Barb Riordan
+and MVIHES Volunteers: Carl Rathburn, Shelley Goertzen, Dick Dobler, Rick Walz, Randy Walz, Anne Bailey, Al McLean (Mid Island Castaways Fly Fishing Club), Bob Williams, Brian Lea, Doug Herchmer, Jo McIlveen, Mark Hutchinson, Terry Baum, and Barb Riordan